PavlaBerankova/PavlaBerankova/README.md

 I began my learning journey around September 2022 and I strive to allocate time to it almost every day, which is not so difficult, because I genuinely enjoy programming.

-I firmly believe in the motto "1% BETTER EVERY DAY" and my long-term aspiration is to work as an iOS developer.
+My long-term aspiration is to work as an iOS developer.

 ## My GitHub Stats
 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=PavlaBerankova&show_icons=true&theme=gruvbox)